-An applicant will be invited to submit accompanying documents 10.9 such as insurance, photo ID and a photograph when it is confirmed a pitch may be allocated to the applicant.
-A consent will not be issued until a licensing officer has verified and accepted the documentation required and payment is made.
-10.10 Photographs and dimensions must be provided with all new applications and requests for approval for changes to or replacement of a stall or vehicle.
-10.11 When requested, public liability insurance of a minimum of £2m must be at least third-party cover and must be in the Applicant's name.
-In addition, market operators and event organisers must hold coverage.
-10.12 Officers may request to see evidence of a waste collection contract if appropriate prior to granting a consent.
-10.13 Additional conditions may be attached to Consents by officers in the interests of ensuring the Principles of this policy are promoted.
-Officers may vary the conditions of a Consent at any time.
-10.14 Street Trading Consents can be paid for in full or by quarterly payments.
-If payments are not made by the date requested the consent will be revoked immediately.
-10.15 There will be no transfer of consents, no joint consents, preference will be given to local residents and businesses in accordance with the criteria set out in 'Purposes' and consents will be issued not exceeding 12 months.
-10.16 Consents are only considered granted when they have been approved and payment due has been received.
-11.0 Renewals
+- 11.9 An applicant will be invited to submit accompanying documents such as insurance, photo ID and a photograph when it is confirmed a pitch may be allocated to the applicant.
+A consent will not be issued until a licensing officer has verified and accepted the documentation required and payment is made. - 11.10 When requested, public liability insurance of a minimum of £2m must be at least third-party cover and must be in the Applicant's name.
+In addition, market operators and event organisers must hold coverage. - 11.11 Officers may request to see evidence of a waste collection contract if appropriate prior to granting a consent. - 11.12 Additional conditions may be attached to Consents by officers in the interests of ensuring the Principles of this policy are promoted.
+Officers may vary the conditions of a Consent at any time. - 11.13 Street Trading Consents can be paid for in full or by quarterly payments.
+If payments are not made by the date requested the consent will be revoked immediately. - 11.14 There will be no transfer of consents, no joint consents, preference will be given to local residents and businesses in accordance with the criteria set out in 'Purposes' and consents will be issued not exceeding 12 months. - 11.15 Consents are only considered granted when they have been approved and payment due has been received.